sylvainbx/rust-book-fr/FRENCH/src/ch02-00-guessing-game-tutorial.md

 # Programming a Guessing Game
 -->

-# Programmer un jeu de devinettes
+# Programmer le jeu du plus ou du moins

 <!--
 Let’s jump into Rust by working through a hands-on project together!
 This